 Conclusion

 In the beginning of this paper, we asserted that looking at NRM issues through a lens of intersectionality provides valuable insight into people’s livelihood choices that traditional models of gender and the environment do not.
 By examining gender as intersecting arrangements of sex, power and class, we demonstrated that sex by itself may not explain differences in livelihood adaptation and coping choices.
-Instead, women and men both may exhibit internal variation in terms of livelihood stress responses.
+Instead, women and men both may exhibit within-group variation in terms of livelihood stress responses.
 The relationships previously identified by scholars regarding gender and the environment, and the sex divide in reactive coping, are not driven by sex alone in the study villages, but rather by configurations of power and class within each sex.

 In particular, this research supports others’ conclusions about the importance of networks and household assets, particularly for women, in adapting to livelihood stresses.
 However, this research also suggests that networks may not have the same significance to all women.
 A minimum threshold of assets appears necessary in order for women to benefit from their access to networks when coping with harvest restraints in this region.
 When examining the importance of networks to individuals, an enhanced understanding of their utility may require assessing the context-specific impact of not only an individual’s sex but also of their class.

 In this study, by incorporating these components and demonstrating how they interact with each other, we showed characteristics of individuals that are more and less likely to fall back on reactive coping strategies.
 The findings suggest the utility of initiatives that help individuals build tools necessary to ensure sustainable livelihoods.
-For decision makers aiming to increase livelihood resilience, it may be worthwhile to consider strategies that build certain high-risk groups’ networks, at least in areas where such relationships are shown to decrease women’s need for strategies that have negative livelihood implications.
+For decision makers aiming to increase livelihood resilience, it may be worthwhile to consider strategies that build certain high-risk groups’ networks, at least in areas where such relationships are shown to decrease women’s reliance on strategies that have negative livelihood implications.
 However, this strategy may not work in contexts where community members may need additional assets first in order to benefit from networks.
 It is essential to consider applicability to local conditions, for example the impacts on less homogenous communities that employ networks in different ways.

 Additionally, the study villages were heavily impacted by the 2004 Indian Ocean Tsunami, another contextual factor that may affect social network formation and impacts.
 This event had a huge impact on social networks and community cohesiveness: large segments of the surviving population in each village moved to newly constructed housing colonies of varying distances from the old areas of each village.
 Research on displaced individuals in other contexts has suggested that the displacement faced by individuals after a major disaster severs social networks, greatly impacting an individual’s ability to adapt or cope with livelihood fluctuations (Berry, 1989).
 Additionally, the aid that arrived post-tsunami was so extensive that it was termed “the second tsunami” (Kruks-Wisner, 2011).
 For these reasons, it is probable that indicators of power and class within tsunami affected areas are different than in other areas, particularly due to the widespread distribution of aid in this context.